Enjoying the blue deep: Scuba Diving in Cinque Terre and La Spezia

 6 – Diving at the Maralunga Cave, or Brigantino Grotto

-The Maralunga Cave near Lerici is for some of archaeological interest, because ancient marble blocks visible on the backdrop would witness the shipwreck of a Roman-era ship.
-For others, the name “Brigantine Cave” dates back to a more recent time, when a brigantine hid in the cave, probably destroying its trees, because followed by pirate ships.
+The Maralunga Cave near Lerici is for some archaeologically interesting because ancient marble blocks visible on the backdrop would witness the shipwreck of a Roman-era ship.
+For others, the name “Brigantine Cave" dates back to a more recent time, when a brigantine hid in the cave, probably destroying its trees because followed by pirate ships.
 It is forbidden to approach the cave by boat, so enthusiasts leave ground from inside the Caletta di Lerici, a very impressive place on the coast of Maralunga, especially in the morning with the sun rising to the east.
-Taking the coast to the right, leave behing the Maramozza Tip, after a while the coast finds the cave, emerged for about 15 meters and deep about 40 meters in the white limestone of the coast at this point.
+Taking the coast to the right, leave behind the Maramozza Tip, after a while the coast finds the cave, emerged for about 15 meters and deep about 40 meters in the white limestone of the coast at this point.
 Near and inside the cave little saraghi and occhiate fish grow up safely.

 7 – Diving at the Wreck of Equa